FilecoinFoundationWeb/filecoin-foundation/src/content/blog/fresh-from-ff-october-2024.md

 updated-on: 2024-09-30T17:02:00.000Z
 published-on: 2024-10-01T17:02:00.000Z
 category: news
-description: "Check out the latest updates about what the Filecoin Foundation has been up to."
+description: "Check out the latest updates about what Filecoin Foundation has been up to."
 image:
   src: /assets/images/0215-ff-19-.webp